Euler State Networks: Non-dissipative Reservoir Computing: Mathematical Analysis

-Proposition~\ref{th.proposition1} has interesting consequences in terms of the asymptotic behavior of the reservoir.
-Indeed, as all the eigenvalues of the Jacobian $\J_F(\mathbf{0},\mathbf{0})$ are $\approx 1$, it follows that the autonomous operation of the reservoir system around the origin tends to preserve all the components of the state, while performing infinitesimal rotations due to the antisymmetric structure of the recurrent matrix.
-Any perturbation to the zero state (i.e., of the origin) is preserved over time without vanishing, which essentially means that EuSNs do not tend to show the ESP under the proposed initialization conditions.
 The qualitative difference between the behaviors of an EuSN and those of an ESN is graphically illustrated in Figure~\ref{fig.states}.
 In the figure, taking inspiration from the graphical analysis of the inner dynamics of deep architectures used in \cite{haber2017stable} and \cite{chang2019antisymmetricrnn}, we visualize examples of state trajectories developed by 2-dimensional autonomous reservoirs in different conditions: ESN with and without ESP, R-ESN with orthogonal weight matrix, and EuSN.
-In the case of ESNs, when the ESP is valid (Figure~\ref{fig.states_esn_esp}), the origin is an attractor and all the trajectories quickly converge to it.
+In the case of ESNs, when the ESP is valid (Figure~\ref{fig.states_esn_esp}), the origin is an attractor and all the trajectories asymptotically converge to it.
 When instead the ESN does not satisfy the ESP (Figure~\ref{fig.states_esn_noesp}), the origin is a repeller.
 In the case of R-ESN (Figure~\ref{fig.states_resn}), even if the recurrent weight matrix is orthogonal, trajectories still converge to the origin (more slowly than in Figure~\ref{fig.states_esn_esp}) due to contractive properties of the $\tanh$ non-linearity.
 Interestingly, in the case of EuSN (Figure~\ref{fig.states_eusn}), the states rotate around the origin without being attracted nor repelled, and the distance between the orbits are preserved, reflecting the differences among the initial conditions.
 In other words\footnote{The different initial conditions can be interpreted as the same reservoir state perturbed by different external input values.}, differently from ESN variants, the effect of the external input on the reservoir dynamics in EuSN does not die out nor explode with time.